Guitar techniques involve everything related to the execution of notes on your guitar.

 Vibrato also involves bending strings, but this time the bending is very slight, quickly comes back to the original pitch and this action is repeated a number of times.

 You execute vibrato by pulling the string slightly down with your finger and rapidly move your finger back to the natural position of the string.

 Unlike in string bending, with vibrato, your goal is not to hit the next note and make it sound.
 If for instance, you apply vibrato the note C, the note that comes is heard with vibrato technique applied would still be the note C.

 It just sounds more beautiful and expressive.

 Vibrato is mostly applied to long notes and is written like a squiggly line over the note.

-The following, is the same guitar lick you have learnt in the string bending example, but has vibrato technique applied to the last note of the second and fourth bar.
+The following is the same guitar lick you have learned in the string bending example but has vibrato technique applied to the last note of the second and fourth bar.

 Bending strings is only one way you can move from one note to the other without picking both.